soda-lmu/lmu-soda-knowledge-sharing-tutorials/azure_authentication/AuthenticationWorkflowSetup.md

 ### Customized interactive login with the browser

 Again, you log in via your browser.
-In this customized version your login authentication token is handled in a different way.
-The [azure-identity documentation on token caching](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/TOKEN_CACHING.md) sounds like this can reduce the number of log-ins needed.
+However, with customized interactive login your login authentication token is stored on your hard drive.

+Why use it?
+- Easy setup, and it even works if Two-factor authentication (2FA) is active.
+- Compared to the default behavior, you (hopefully) need to authenticate yourself less often via your Web browser.

+Security risks:
+- Your secret login authentication token for Azure is stored on your hard drive.
+It is your responsibility to make sure that nobody other than you has access to it.

 The implementation here is highly experimental and not well tested.
+The [azure-identity documentation on token caching](https://github.com/Azure/azure-sdk-for-python/blob/main/sdk/identity/azure-identity/TOKEN_CACHING.md) provides further information of what happens behind the scene.

 ```
 ## Configure customized interactive login with the browser